 Status Indicates whether a file is active or inactive.
 2 positions are available: "Enabled" or "Disabled".
-Action Indicates the action to be taken for the file in question, out of 3 possibilities: • Detect and block viruses : The file will be scanned in order to detect viruses that may have infected the files.
+Action Indicates the action to be taken for the file in question, out of 3 possibilities: • Detect and block viruses: The file will be scanned in order to detect viruses that may have infected the files.
 These viruses will be blocked.
-Pass without analyzing files: The file can be downloaded freely without any antivirus scans being performed.
-Block: The download is prohibited.
+Pass without analyzing files: The file can be downloaded freely without any antivirus scans being performed. • Block: The download is prohibited.
 MIME type Indicates the file content type.
-This could be text, an image or a video, to be defined i this field.
-Examples: "text/plain" "text/" "application/" This field corresponds to the maximum size of files that will be scanned.
-The default size depends on the firewall model: sandboxing scan (KB) S model (U30S, U70S, SN150, SN160(W), SN200, SN210(W), SN300 and SN310) : 4000 Ko.
-M model (U150S, U250S, V50, V100, SN500, SN510, SN700, SN710 and SNi40) : 8000 Ko.
-L model (U500S, U800S, SN900 and SN910) : 16000 Ko. • XL model (VS5, VS10, VS-VU, SN2000, SN3000 and SN6000) : 32000 Ko.
-Actions on files When a virus is detected This field contains 2 options.
+This could be text, an image or a video, to be defined in this field.
+Examples: "text/plain\" "text/\" "application/\" Maximum size for This field corresponds to the maximum size of files that will be scanned.
+The default size depends on the firewall model: antivirus and sandboxing scan (KB) S model (U30S, U70S, SN150, SN160(W), SN200, SN210(W), SN300 and SN310): • 4000 Ko. • M model (U150S, U250S, V50, V100, SN500, SN510, SN700, SN710 and SNi40): 8000 Ko.
+L model (U500S, U800S, SN900 and SN910): 16000 Ko.
+XL model (VS5, VS10, VS-VU, SN2000, SN2100, SN3000, SN3100, SN6000 and SN6100): 32000 Ko.
+Actions on files This field contains 2 options.
 By selecting "Block", the analyzed file will not be sent.
-By selecting "Pass", the antivirus will send the file in its original form.
-When the antivirus scan fails This option defines the behavior of the antivirus module if the analysis of the file it is scanning fails.
+By When a virus is detected selecting "Pass", the antivirus will send the file in its original form.
+When the antivirus This option defines the behavior of the antivirus module if the analysis of the file it is scan fails scanning fails.
 Example: The file could not be scanned as it has been locked.
 If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.
-When data collection fails This option defines the behavior of the antivirus module when certain events occur.
-It is possible to Block traffic when information retrieval fails, or Pass without scanning .
+When data collection This option defines the behavior of the antivirus module when certain events occur.
+It fails is possible to Block traffic when information retrieval fails, or Pass without scanning.
 Example: If the hard disk has reached its capacity, information will not be downloaded.

-File filter (MIME tupe)
+File filter (MIME type)